Administrative Procedure 210

 - The guiding principles within Play, Participation and Possibilities: An Early Learning and Childcare Framework for Alberta (2015) are the basis for all early intervention services programming.

 - Enrolment in Kindergarten is voluntary.

-- A child is eligible to enrol in Kindergarten if he/she will be five years old on or before December 31 of that school year.
+- A child is eligible to enrol in Kindergarten if he/she will be between four years, eight months old and six years old as of September 1 of that school year.

 - Kindergarten programming will provide a minimum of 475 instructional hours during a school year.
 For individual children, modification to these hours, based on the child’s developmental level and educational needs, is possible.

 - A child who is at least six years old but less than seven years old on September 1 may enrol in Kindergarten if the child is developmentally immature or is entering a Kindergarten program for the first time.

 - The guiding principles within the Kindergarten Program Statement are the basis for all Kindergarten programs.

 - A decision to enrol a child in a Kindergarten program for more than one year will be made jointly by the teacher and principal, in consultation with the parent/guardian.